 "You almost wanted to give some of your money back to play there!" - Wally Westlake, who played for six major league clubs but never for the Cubs

-For the last nine decades, 1060 W. Addison Avenue has been the site of major league baseball.
+For the last ten decades, 1060 W. Addison Avenue has been the site of major league baseball.
 This is the address of Wrigley Field, the ballpark built by Charles Weeghman for his Federal League Whales on the site of an old seminary (the name of the street on the west side of the park), and is the only remaining Federal League park in use in the majors.
 The park was built hastily, between March 4 and April 23, 1914 when Chicago's Federal League team played its first home game.
 The stadium had to be reconfigured after only three home games, because the short left field fence made it too easy to hit home runs.
 The park was expanded before the 1915 season, and a major expansion and reconfiguration took place after the 1922 season, bringing its current size and location into play.

 When Weeghman bought out the Cubs as part of the Federal League's "buyout" agreement with the major leagues, he moved the Cubs to the corners of Clark and Addison.
 The actual corner, by the way, is Clark, Addison and Seminary, but the little triangle of property between Clark, Waveland and Seminary is almost completely owned by the city of Chicago.
-Before that, the Cubs were known as Chicago's "West Side" team, and played at the by-bow antiquated West Side Grounds.
+Before that, the Cubs were known as Chicago's "West Side" team, and played at the by-then antiquated West Side Grounds.
 Charles Murphy, who still was a part-owner of the team and owned the West Side Grounds, tried to raise money to build a modern ballpark there, but, failing that, sold the lot to the City of Chicago, which built a hospital.
-The Cubs were the city's "North Side" team to stay.
+The Cubs thus became the city's "North Side" team to stay.

 There were a number of plans to replace or renovate the ballpark, beginning in the 1940s when Phil Wrigley tried to purchase the nearby Riverview Amusement Park, which would have provided a bigger site for a ballpark, with room for a parking lot.
 This went nowhere.
 In the 1960s, Mayor Richard Daley wanted to build a modern multi-sports stadium that would house both the Cubs and the Chicago White Sox, and also replace Soldier Field as the home of the NFL's Chicago Bears.
-By then, Wrigley Field's Lake View area had fallen on hard times, with long time residents moving out and the neighborhood showing signs of blight and neglect.
+By then, Wrigley Field's Lake View area had fallen on hard times, with long-time residents moving out and the neighborhood showing signs of blight and neglect.
 However, the two baseball teams were never ready to entertain a new stadium at the same time, and plans for a common ballpark never went far, while the wave of stadium building in the late 1960s and early 1970s passed the city by.